peterprib/node-red-contrib-loadbalance/README.md

 Basically a remote node could be constructed to send a message to update

+## msg.topic loadbalance.list

+Will send metadata about queues to admin output port.

-## msg.topic loanbalancedebug
+## msg.topic loanbalance.debug

 Will send metadata about queues to error log so visible in debug console.

 ## To be done

-1. Stop and start a path
-* Choice between message discard, queue, random or next when saturation reached
+1. Choice between message discard, queue, random or next when saturation reached
+* Persist path states and capacity on recycle
 * Am alive polling, keep alive can be used to trigger remote to send capacity metrics
 * Dynamic addition of paths by remote nodes subscribing or discovery
 * Some base capacity calls to remote engines
+* sticky path

 # Install